 For animal lovers, this one is for you.
 It’s among the top places to visit in St. Louis, especially for families and kids.

-Grant’s Farm is a 281-acre farm that was once owned by President Ulysses S. Grant and his family.
-Today, the farm is owned by the Busch family (since 1903) and is open to the public for tours.
+Grant’s Farm is a 281-acre farm once owned by President Ulysses S. Grant and his family.
+Today, the Busch family owns the farm (since 1903), and is open to the public for tours.
 And the best thing here is that it’s all free, courtesy of the farm’s partner Anheuser-Busch.

 See Related: Fun & Best Things to Do in Des Moines, Iowa

 9. Saint Louis Art Museum